Back to Screener

 Rio Tinto Plc Common Stock — Fundamental Analysis Summary

-Rio Tinto Plc Common Stock (RIO) is currently trading 5% above its Graham Number of $98.98, suggesting the market price exceeds Benjamin Graham's intrinsic value estimate.
-The stock carries a reasonable trailing P/E ratio of 12.8x.
+Rio Tinto Plc Common Stock (RIO) is trading 5% below its Graham Number of $98.98, offering a thin margin of safety.
+The stock carries a low trailing P/E ratio of 11.5x.

 StockPik's composite Value Score for RIO is 67/100 — an above-average value rating.
 The score is built from ten fundamental signals: P/E, P/B, PEG ratio, P/S ratio, return on equity, gross margin, debt-to-equity, current ratio, dividend yield, and Piotroski F-Score.